ocastilloreyes/petgem/doc/source/Manual.rst

    * - `common.py`
      - Common classes and functions for init process.
    * - `hvfem.py`
-     - General modules and classes for describing a 3D CSEM survey by using EFEM of high-order (:math:`p=1,2,3,4,5,6`) in tetrahedral meshes
+     - General modules and classes for describing a 3D CSEM/MT survey by using HEFEM (:math:`p=1,2,3,4,5,6`) in tetrahedral meshes
    * - `mesh.py`
      - Interface to import mesh files
    * - `parallel.py`
-     - Modules for supporting parallel computations and solution of 3D CSEM
+     - Modules for supporting parallel computations and solution of 3D CSEM/MT
    * - `preprocessing.py`
      - Modules for PETGEM pre-processing
    * - `solver.py`